 Remember, ignoring magnesium levels- UNLESS they are high- is extremely safe and is being recommended more and more by doctors who see the benefits of this amazing mineral in Fibromyalgia and Magnesium usage in everyday practice and who understand the limitations of blood testing.
 So, there is a VERY HIGH potential for you to benefit from magnesium, but you'll have to not trust laboratory testing in this case – and trust in how you feel when you take it because that is the ONLY way that you are going to benefit from this research.

-Keep reading to see why you SHOULD, however, rely on the blood testing of Vitamin D Levels- but ironically, doctors are still NOT using this EXTREMELY useful and accurate blood test to help them find this EXTRAORDINARILY common and destructive vitamin deficiency….
+Keep reading to see why you should, however, rely on the blood testing of Vitamin D Levels- but ironically, doctors are still NOT using this EXTREMELY useful and accurate blood test to help them find this extraordinarily common and destructive vitamin deficiency….

 Next --->